Complete Archive

 ·

-The transplanted heart is living tissue carrying someone else’s genetic signature.
-The immune system was built to recognize anything carrying
+The transplanted heart is living tissue carrying someone else’s genetic signature, and the immune system was built to treat exactly that as a threat.
+That isn’t a malfunction.
+It’s the system doing precisely what it was designed to do.

 The Magnesium Problem